workers-qb

 - Modular SELECT query building

-- ON CONFLICT handling (for inserts and updates)
+- ON CONFLICT handling (e.g., IGNORE, REPLACE, UPSERT)

 Supported Databases